alabou/NMOS-MatroxOnly/NMOS With AAC.md

 - [Constant Bit Rate](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#constant-bit-rate)
   The Flow resource MUST indicate if it operates in constant bit rate (CBR) mode or variable bit rate mode (VBR or other).
 When operating in constant bit rate mode the `bit_rate` corresponds to the constant encoding bit rate.
 Otherwise it corresponds to the maximum encoding bit rate.
 Since the default value of this attribute is `false`, a Flow MAY omit this attribute when using a variable bit rate mode.

 Informative note: The maximum bit rate information relates to the codec profile / level limits and the Bit Reservoir buffering model.
-It corredponds to the maximum bitrate in any time window of one second duration as per ISO/IEC 14496-1.
+It corresponds to the maximum bitrate in any time window of one second duration as per ISO/IEC 14496-1.
 The CBR versus VBR mode of operation of the encoder provide essential clues about the coded bitstream produced.

-Informative note: The target bitrate is propably more specifically the maximum bitrate that is used to calculate the buffering model between the encoder and the decoder, aka bit reservoir, etc. In variable bitrate mdoes, this would more precisely describe the stream.
+Informative note: The target bitrate is probably more specifically the maximum bitrate that is used to calculate the buffering model between the encoder and the decoder, aka bit reservoir, etc. In variable bitrate modes, this would more precisely describe the stream.
 For constant bitrate it is the target, for variable bitrate it is the maximum.

 Informative note: AAC specification indicates: 4.5.3.3 Maximum bit rate: The maximum bitrate depends on the audio sampling rate.
 It can be calculated based on the minimum input buffer size according to the formula: *** Table 4.126 Maximum bitrate depending on the sampling frequency sampling_frequency maximum bitrate / NCC, 48 kHz => 288 kbit/s, 44.1 kHz => 264.6 kbit/s, 32 kHz => 192 kbit/s